Our world is broken. Don’t let it break you.

 This, I realized, changes everything.

 As important as it was, however, this was only part of the realization that dawned on me as a result of reading this book.
-The other principle was Illustrated by the school’s experience with difficult children, usually those coming in from more traditional schools with a high emphasis on compulsion.
+The other principle was illustrated by the school’s experience with difficult children, usually those coming in from more traditional schools with a high emphasis on compulsion.

 Sometimes these children would do nothing at all for long periods of time, almost daring the new teachers to go back on their principles and force them to do something.